prettyleaf/videoconfig/README.md

     ```
 - Please remove preset name argument in file name to make it work in-game.
 - Please make sure you have checked the "Read-only" box in the file properties before launching the game.
-- Also try importing the (autoexec)(https://github.com/Rockstar234/autoexec)
+- Also try importing an [autoexec](https://github.com/Rockstar234/autoexec)
 ## What does the strings and numbers mean?
 What Changed?
 (Advanced users)
 You may edit the config for your needs, but nobody else expect you will take a responsibility for it.